Billow History, Family Crest & Coats of Arms

 Some of the Billow family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Billow Settlers in United States in the 18th Century
+Billow Settlers in West Indies in the 18th Century

 - John Billow, who landed in Barbados in 1717